-Products / Remote Control & Autonomy
+Products / Assisted Autonomy

 Autonomous Crane Control System

 During the first public demonstration in December 2019, Responsible Technology Lead at Aker BP, and owner of the autonomous crane project Stian Ødegaard, said the development of remote and autonomous cranes is a core part of the ongoing digital focus at the company.

 – There are a lot of dangerous situations that can arise around the rough environment on deck, and by removing personnel from these zones we will significantly increase their safety.
 Autonomous operations will also create a more efficient workflow for us and the industry as a whole, he explained in December 2019 (link to article).

 The autonomous crane control system from Optilift is supporting Aker BP’s mechanical AutoHook concept, and is set up to be able to perform lifts of cargo without the need for human interaction.
 After successful demonstrations of the technology using the model crane in 2019, full-size crane testing and further maturation of the technology was performed onshore during 2021 and thereafter offshore during 2022.

 During summer 2021 tests were being performed at Egersund on a full-size electric lattice boom crane from Palfinger.
 Read article describing the tests here, and see video from Egersund-test below.

 After the lattice boom crane was installed offshore at the Valhall field of Aker BP, testing and optimization of the Optilift solution continued throughout 2022.
 The tests started with gradually increasing complexity on the loading decks on the rig, to confirm the assistance systems and autonomy, before moving onto tests in calm weather conditions on a supply vessel (see video below).